kromych/disarm64/Readme.md

 Usage: disarm64 [OPTIONS] <COMMAND>

 Commands:
-  insn  Instructions to decode (hex 32-bit) bin   Flat binary file with instructions to decode elf   ELF file with instructions to decode help  Print this message or the help of the given subcommand(s)
+  insn    Instructions to decode (hex 32-bit), can specify multiple instructions separated by commas bin     Flat binary file with instructions to decode, can specify offset and count elf     ELF file with instructions to decode mach-o  Mach-O file with instructions to decode pe      PE file with instructions to decode help    Print this message or the help of the given subcommand(s)

 Options:
   -v...
 Log level/verbosity; repeat (-v, -vv, ...) to increase the verbosity